dvtate/YodaScript/README.md

 # ys-alpha
-I'm writing a new interpreter for yodascript that isn't held back by the same flaws of the old one.
+New interpreter for YodaScript that isn't held back by the same flaws of the old one.
+This version of YodaScript is not backwards compatible with the old one however the syntax should be familiar.

-This will probably be renamed to `dvtate/yoda` and the old interpreter will be named something like `dvtate/yoda-v1`

-Changes in this version will break compatibility with the old version, however the syntax will remain largely unchanged.

-### Update 2019-9
-After taking a few months break from the language I've come to recognize that there are some flaws with the langauge.
-In it's current form.
-Although it has a lot of features, many of these features make the language harder to grasp and serve purposes provided by other langauge components.
-I think I need to focus on yodascript's strengths and trim down the language spec so I can focus on optimizing what I have.
-In addition there are some flaws I need to work out which will likely involve major implementation changes.

-I've come to the following realizations:
-- I've added a lot of features (it's essentially like javascript with all the features of C++)
-- I think I need to strip down the langauge to it's bare essentials
-  - And then expand on these to provide the rest of the desired functionality

 # New langauge quickstart

 ### YodaScript is postfix
 The syntax is different from most other other langauges but isn't hard to use.
-Although there are some shortcuts that emulate infix notation, the spelled out form is always postfix.
+Although there are some shortcuts that emulate infix/prefix notation, the spelled out form is always postfix.
 ```
 > # add 1 and 2 together
 > 1 2 +